 My session fees are as follows:

-50 minute session (typical length for weekly and bi-weekly sessions) - $150
+55 minute session (typical length for weekly and bi-weekly sessions): $200

 Group therapy fees will fluctuate based on topic and duration of group

-Fees will be charged to your credit card on file at the beginning of each session.** * For California residents, please visit SoCal-IFT for fees, which may be different than what is displayed above. **Cancellations within 48 hours and no-shows will be charged the full fee.
+Fees will be charged to your credit card on file on the day of your session.* *Cancellations within 48 hours and no-shows will be charged the full fee.

-I do not accept insurance but can provide superbills for qualifying services.
+The only insurance I take is Oregon Health Plan (OHP)- Health Share/ CareOregon.
+I do not accept other insurances at this time, but I can provide superbills for qualifying services.
 Some insurance companies consider me an out-of-network provider and will reimburse you for out-of-pocket expenses.
-Please call your insurance company to understand their reimbursement policy on superbills if you are interested in using your insurance for our sessions.
+Please call your insurance company to understand their reimbursement policy on superbills from associate therapists if you are interested in using your insurance for our sessions.

 Client benefits of private pay versus insurance: